dumptruckman/dircbot/README.md

 ## Usage

+Check the downloads folder for a jar file.

-Run the bot with the follow command or similar
+Run the bot with the follow command or similar:

-`java -jar ./dircbot-dev-SNAPSHOT-jar-with-dependencies.jar some.irc.server:6667 -n nickname -v -c #bottesting -p adminpassword`
+`java -jar ./dircbot-1.0-SNAPSHOT-jar-with-dependencies.jar some.irc.server:6667 -n nickname -v -c #bottesting -p adminpassword`

 Startup Arguments: